nlasheras/aoc-2021/README.md

 ### Day 13

 I stumbled on a good approach today.
 Instead of using a grid I just use a `set` to store the dots and just apply a function to transform the dots to the folded positions.

+### Day 14

+Today it was one of those days when the straight forward version solution doesn't scale properly.
+I got the version counting pairs working relatively fast, but then it didn't gave me a correct answer with my input although looking correct.
+After a lot of debugging I realized that the issue was on initializing the pairs for the input (I didn't account for repeated pairs on the original polymer).